vavrecan/custom-fields-revisions/README.md

 # Custom Fields Revisions for Wordpress
-Wordpress Plugin that add support for custom fields revisions
+Wordpress Plugin that adds support for custom fields revisions

 - Upload the entire custom-fields-revisions folder to the /wp-content/plugins/ directory.
 - Activate the plugin through the 'Plugins' menu in WordPress